bernardo-cs/projecto-grs/README.md

 == Notes
 This project was implemented using netkit, all machines (ruters/switches/pcs) are running linux with proper configurations.

 Booting this project will initialize something like 20~30 vms so you will need be patiente :P in order to see something work :P

+This project was part of a network management course from Tech Lisbon or IST